| |

 We often associate sustainability with environmental solutions, like going green or making eco-friendly choices to combat climate change.
 There is a more holistic approach to sustainability, which considers a three-pronged approach:

 By taking this more holistic approach, you consider the environment – yes.
-But, you also take into consideration how to make sustainable choices for local economies, cultures, and social livelihood.
-These tenets of sustainability are also referred to as people, profit, planet.
+But, you also consider how to make sustainable choices for local economies, cultures, and social livelihood.
+These sustainability tenets are also called people, profit, and planet.

 In this article, we’ll look at sustainability from the cultural lens of an American Pacific Islander.
 We will:

-- Address unique challenges island communities face in regards to sustainability
+• Address unique challenges island communities face in regard to sustainability

 First – Meet Krista, the Author

-I am a US citizen, born and raised on the island of Guam.
+I am a US citizen, born and raised on Guam.
 I come from a multicultural background myself.
 Although I am a proud Guamanian, my family immigrated to the island.
 I do not have Indigenous Chamorro heritage.

 Eventually, my family moved to the USA (or “the States” as we refer to them in Guam).
 In my teens, I did not stay in one place for more than 2 years.
 My parents were searching for the perfect place to pursue the American dream, so we moved often.

 I also grew up visiting the Big Island of Hawai’i.
-My childhood memories include driving along the Hawaiian coastline to pick up malasadas – donuts brought by Portuguese farm laborers which is nowadays a staple in Hawai’i.
+My childhood memories include driving along the Hawaiian coastline to pick up malasadas, donuts brought by Portuguese farm laborers, which are nowadays a staple in Hawai’i.

-I ended up attending university on the Big Island of Hawai’i, where I lived for five years before living life as a “modern-day nomad.”
+I attended university on the Big Island of Hawai’i, where I lived for five years before living as a “modern-day nomad.”
 I haven’t had a permanent home for five years now!

 As a descendant of immigrants with an American passport, a now-international traveler, and someone who hasn’t been rooted for the past 17 years, I understand globalism will never cease to exist.
-We are all travellers, and descendants of travellers, in our own way.
+We are all travelers and descendants of travelers in our way.

 But with this, we all have a responsibility.
-Applying sustainability from a holistic lens prevents cultural white-washing, and gives communities autonomy on how to thrive.
+Applying sustainability from a holistic lens prevents cultural white-washing and gives communities autonomy in how to thrive.
 I believe we can all come together to create thriving communities.

 In this article, I will provide my perspective on sustainability as an American Pacific Islander.